tappasarn/source-control-hands-on-workshop/README.md

 In text editor,
 ![](https://user-images.githubusercontent.com/4034609/53858735-dd1e1700-400d-11e9-82cd-7d83b6d73205.png)

-Now you will need to help git makes decision on how the file suppose to be like.
+Now, you will need to help git makes decision on how the file suppose to be like.

-After you helped git `resolves` the `conflicts`, if you run `git status` command it will report that the state of `CONTRIBUTORS.md` is now at `modified`.
+After you helped git **resolves** the **conflicts**, if you run `git status` command it will report that the state of `CONTRIBUTORS.md` is now at `modified`.

 You would want this file to be on the `staging` area with other files.